avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 - Code and Document Signing: In code and document signing use cases, timestamps play a critical role in ensuring the ongoing validity of digital signatures.
 It is not sufficient to validate the signature at the time of creation; it must be verifiable even after the signature certificate has expired.
 This is particularly important for long-term archival and verification purposes, where the historical integrity of the signed code or document needs to be maintained over time.
 The timestamp is stored in a CMS data structure, cf. {{cms}}.
 - Non-repudiation: timestamps enhance non-repudiation by preventing parties from later denying the authenticity or validity of their digital signatures.
 Non-repudiation plays a major role in Legal and regulatory compliance, Intellectual property protection and Electronic commerce, where the reliability of timestamps is key for establishing clear timelines with legal and financial implications.

-Lifetime: long lived use cases.
+Lifetime: Long-lived.

-Protocol: non-negotiated: RFC3161, CMS,
+Protocol: Passive Negotiation.

-Backward compatibility: not needed, if data can be periodically re-timestamped, as proposed in {{RFC4998}}.
+Backward compatibility: Optional.

 ## OAuth
-TBD
+TODO

 ## SUIT Manifest
-TBD
+TODO

 ## Additional use cases